peponk/peponk/README.md

 ![](https://github.com/peponk/peponk/blob/main/08E05190-0DB1-4FA6-990C-B537E2FB7D87.jpg?raw=true)

-🚀 **Peponk** is a modern, scalable digital platform focused on building reliable, developer-friendly solutions with clean architecture and well-structured documentation.
+🚀 **Peponk** is a community-driven, NFT-backed digital asset project that works on blockchain and decentralization, and blends meme culture with real utility.
+We focus on digital engagement, creative branding, and development of simple tools for holders.
+Peponk represents a growing ecosystem built around transparency, community participation, and long-term vision.

 ---